-Benchmark State of Practice Opportunities to Build Upon Challenges Solutions Key elected officials and leaders are champions for safety and have made a public commitment to the goal of eliminating severe crashes DOCASIONAL PRACTICE WAMPO's Chair is a safety champion; Haysville has 2-3 City Councilmembers who are champions and have completed safety projects; and officials support technical staff. staff is sharing information ■ WAMPO should approach local municipalities with the idea of signing on to a "regional transportation safety compact" that outlines their commitment to eliminating severe crashes and leveraging the CSAP as part of the effort.
+Benchmark State of Practice Opportunities to Build Upon Challenges Solutions OCCASIONAL PRACTICE WAMPO's Chair is a safety champion; Haysville has 2-3 City Councilmembers who are champions and have completed safety projects; and officials support technical staff.
+Change is boto m up and is not happening even though staff is sharing information with people above them. ■ WAMPO should approach local municipalities with the idea of signing on to a "regional transportation safety compact" that outlines their commitment to eliminating severe crashes and leveraging the CSAP as part of the effort.
 Via the compact, each community could agree to implement at least one CSAP recommendation.
-Key elected officials and leaders are made aware of regional safety efforts regularly NOJ/ PRACTICED A WAMPO institutional practice already exists, and the agency usually distributes the information.
+Key elected officials and leaders are made aware of regional safety efforts regularly NOJ PRACTICED A WAMPO institutional practice already exists, and the agency usually distributes the information.
 Elected officials change with election cycles.
 Use briefings for public officials, WAMPO Transportation Policy Board and Safety and Health Commit ee Meetings, and/or other communication tools to ensure both established and newly elected officials throughout the region are made aware of and updated on safety efforts happening in the Wichita area.

 Table 3.
 Planning Benchmark State of Practice Opportunities to Build Upon Challenges Solutions Transportation and safety stakeholder committee is in place and meets regularly OCCASIONAL PRACTICE WAMPO Health & Safety Commite e and WAMPO Bike/Ped Commit ee meet regularly.
 The City of Wichita meet regularly with USD259 (Public School) and have weekly updates with WPD.
 No one has pushed for it in the past.
 People do not know about the commit ees.
 Consider highlighting specific commite es or providing brief updates on all commite es in WAMPO communications like the quarterly newslete r.
-Stakeholder committee is representative of the community NOT Bike and Ped Commit ee includes members of the bike community and general population.
+Stakeholder committee is representative of the community NOT PRACTICED Bike and Ped Commit ee includes members of the bike community and general population.
 In response to "success" noted, another stakeholder commented that the Bike and Ped Commit ee is not diverse or representative of the full community.
 Can be challenging getting everyone up to speed.
 Getting people engaged is difficult in general right now.
 Identifying who to involve and reaching them.
 Each commit ee conducts annual self-review of membership and participation to identify critical gaps in representation and develop outreach strategy to recruit new members.
 Targets to achieve significant declines in severe crashes are set NOJ/ PRACTICED ■ MPO & DOT have targets.
 MPO & DOT have targets, but the public is not aware.
 Safety conflicts (example provided of a bike lane being suggested on a major arterial).